koushiki-dante/dotfiles/nvim/README.md

 ## Resources

-For those unfamiliar with the NeoVim ecosystem, I'd recommend watching the [The Only Video You Need to Get Started with Neovim](https://www.youtube.com/watch?v=m8C0Cq9Uv9o) video by [TJ DeVries](https://www.youtube.com/@teej_dv).
+For those unfamiliar with the NeoVim ecosystem, I'd higly recommend watching the [The Only Video You Need to Get Started with Neovim](https://www.youtube.com/watch?v=m8C0Cq9Uv9o) video by [TJ DeVries](https://www.youtube.com/@teej_dv).